Mindfulness Scotland

 Chair, Lead Trainer

-Alistair is a partially retired consultant psychiatrist and fellow of the Royal College of Psychiatry.
+Alistair is a retired consultant psychiatrist and fellow of the Royal College of Psychiatry.
 He has worked as a Consultant Community Psychiatrist within the National Health Service for almost thirty years.

 During this time, he completed his training in Cognitive Therapy at Oxford University and graduated with a MSc in Mindfulness Based Approaches with the University of Bangor in 2011.
 He has also trained in Trauma-Focused CBT, Sensory-Motor Psychotherapy and Eye Movement De-Sensitisation Rationale in order to deliver care for those experiencing symptoms of trauma.
 Since retiring from the NHS in 2014 he has been employed by Combat Stress, a charity providing support to UK veterans experiencing Post Traumatic Stress Disorder (PTSD).